 (585) 475-4956, firstname.lastname@example.org

-The structural design minor broadens the learning experiences and professional opportunities for students by creating a focus in structural design and analysis of steel and concrete structure.
+The structural design minor creates a focus on the different types of structures and materials used in design.
 It also introduces related design codes.
-This minor is designed to most readily accommodate students majoring in mechanical engineering technology or mechanical engineering.
-This minor is closed to students majoring in civil engineering technology.
+The minor is designed to accommodate students majoring in mechanical engineering technology or mechanical engineering.
+This minor is not available for students majoring in civil engineering technology.